Leeds has an abundance of mighty fine steak restaurants and it’s time you tried them all…

 1. Stockdales of Yorkshire

 Stockdales of Yorkshire prides itself on the price of its steaks as much as the quality of them.
-Here, you can tuck into a 10oz Wagyu ribeye steak for just £35.50 – or go all out with the 8oz Wagyu fillet for £42.50.
-If you don’t want to splash out, try their regular steaks, which start at just £15 for an 8oz rump.
-It’s a carnivores dream, and one that won’t break the bank.
+Here, you can tuck into a 10-ounce Wagyu ribeye steak for just £36.50 – or go all out with the 8-ounce Wagyu fillet for £43.50.
+If you don’t want to splash out, try their regular steaks, which start at just £19 for an 8-ounce rump.
+It’s a carnivore’s dream, and one that won’t break the bank.
 Even better, all this is served up in a traditional restaurant with a quintessentially British feel, where kids are made to feel as welcome as adults.

 Stockdales of Yorkshire, 8 South Parade, Leeds, West Yorkshire, LS1 5QX.

 Fazenda is Leeds’ original Brazilian steak restaurant – and it remains one of the best.
 They serve six types of steak in the evening with filé-mignon, contra filet and picanha among them.
-The best thing about Fazenda is the fact that it’s an up market all you can eat restaurant.
+The best bit?
+You can have as much as you like.
+You see, Fazenda is a rodizo grill, which means it’s an upmarket all you can eat restaurant.
 Everyone gets a card – turn it to green when you want them to bring freshly cooked steak to your table, turn it to red when you need a minute to recover from the meat sweats.

 Fazenda Rodizo Bar & Grill, Waterman’s Place, 3 Wharf Approach, Granary Wharf, Leeds, West Yorkshire, LS1 4GL.